Stroll Through the Ages

 Housed in a historic schoolhouse, the West Virginia Civilian Conservation Corps Museum looks at the government program's successes in its short decade of economic development after the Great Depression.
 Projects in West Virginia included everything from firefighting to planting trees and preserving park and farmlands.
 For more information about what to see and do near Mount Clare, visit the Clarksburg CVB.

 Shaping Appalachia (Fairmont)

-Get a closer look at West Virginia's own iconic history.
+Get a closer look at West Virginia's iconic history.

 Coal Country Mini Golf 22 Coal Country Lane Fairmont, WV 26554

-Take a closer look at one of the West Virginia’s most vital industries and something that remains a major piece of our story today— coal.
-Play your way through a family round of putt-putt in the heritage-themed course, then stop into the mining museum on-site.
+Take a closer look at one of West Virginia's most vital industries and something that remains a significant piece of our story today— coal.
+Play your way through a family round of putt-putt in the heritage-themed course.

 Folklife Center 1201 Locust Avenue Fairmont, WV 26554

-In charming small-town Fairmont, you can really see how heritage has shaped the values and attitudes of the area.
-At the West Virginia Folklife Center, you can connect all you’ve learned on your historic journey to the modern-day Appalachian spirit, and understand how the region’s past helped create the kind, innovative culture of today.
+In charming small-town Fairmont, you can see how heritage has shaped the area's values and attitudes.
+At the Frank & Jane Gabor West Virginia Folklife Center, you can connect all you've learned on your historic journey to the modern-day Appalachian spirit and understand how the region's past helped create the kind, innovative culture of today.